Car and Driver: History

+When CBS acquired Ziff Davis' consumer magazines in 1985, the company decided to keep both Car and Driver and existing CBS automobile magazine, Road & Track.
+Successive owners keep this arrangement.

 Rather than electing a Car of the Year, Car and Driver publishes its top ten picks each year in its Car and Driver 10Best.

 Car and Driver is home to the John Lingenfelter Memorial Trophy.
 This award is given annually at their Supercar Challenge.